ronnyvdbr/ronnyvdbr.github.io/README.md

 ###### Now we are going to update the hostapd binaries to the latest version.
 Let's grab a copy of the latest version of hostapd from the website and compile it:

 ###### First install some dependencies:
-* sudo apt-get install libnl-3-dev
+* sudo apt-get -y install libnl-3-dev
-* sudo apt-get install libnl-genl-3-dev
+* sudo apt-get -y install libnl-genl-3-dev
-* sudo apt-get install libssl-dev
+* sudo apt-get -y install libssl-dev

 ###### Let's download our source code from the website:
 * wget http://w1.fi/releases/hostapd-2.3.tar.gz